okaanyildiz/react-tailwind-github-finder-app/README.md

 SETTING UP GITHUB CONTEXT

 1) We’re going to have more than one context.
-2) Inside the components folder, create the context folder.
+2) Inside the src folder, create the context folder.
 3) Inside the context folder, create the github folder.
 4) Inside the github folder, create GithubContext.js.
 5) Import createContext into the GithubContext.js